agathoklisx/libved/README.md

    - A window can have unlimited buffers.

-   - A window can also be splited in frames.
+   - A window can be splited in frames.

    - An Editor instance can have unlimited in-depended windows.